c-sanders/Quaternion/README.md

 ii = jj = kk = -1
 ```

-You can probably gather by now why quaternions are called such.
-If you haven't worked it out, it is
+You can probably start to see now why quaternions are called such.
+If you haven't worked it out, it
-because they are comprised of four parts, and "quat" comes from the Latin word for four.
+is because they are comprised of four parts, and "quat" comes from the Latin word for four.

 * #### Quaternions and their relationship to complex numbers.